RocketChat/Rocket.Chat.RaspberryPi/README.md

 sudo apt-get install git
 ```

-Next, follow the Rocket.Chat installation instructions at [DPlatform](https://github.com/j8r/DPlatform).
-DPlatform will automatically fix a Debian based bug that might prevent a successful install.

-If you do not wish to, or unable to use DPlatform, continue:

 ####  Get required node and npm

 The version of `node` distributed with Raspian is too old.  `npm` is not included.